 - Lewy body dementia (LBD)

 - progressive supranuclear palsy (PSP)

 - corticobasal degeneration (CBD)

-Each of these atypical Parkinsonian syndromes occur in less than 1 percent of the general population:
+Each of these atypical Parkinsonian syndromes occur in less than

 - LBD: 400 cases per 100,000 people

 - MSA: 5 to 10 cases per 100,000 people

 - PSP: 5 to 10 cases per 100,000 people

 - CBD: 1 case 100,000 people